Happy Monday, CR readers!

 In the end, I decided to start exploring less expensive and time-consuming options than med school.
 I looked into getting an R.D., and enrolled in some of the pre-reqs for that track at night.
 (If you’ve ever wondered why I tend to complain about being busy, it’s because, for six months, I’ve been taking organic chem, anatomy and physiology, and statistics at night, in addition to writing my blog and counseling.)
 But I kept bumping into the fact that a lot of my interest is in GI health and disease, not dietetics.

 A few months ago, M asked me why I’d never thought about med school, and I told him that I had, but that I’d dismissed the idea because of my age, the amount of time it would demand, and the debt I’d incur.
 I was surprised to hear him say that he didn’t think any of those things should stop me from doing it.
 If I didn’t really want to be a doctor, or if I really did want to be a dietician, he argued, that would be good enough reason not to pursue it; if I were adverse to hard work or long hours, that would be another good reason.
 But of course I’m not.
 What scared me—what still scares me—were money and time.
-With M’s gentle encouragement, the support of my friends and parents, the wisdom of a certain reader, and some good old fashioned soul searching, I decided that I shouldn’t let either money or my age stop me from what could be the most rewarding pursuit of my life.
+With M’s gentle encouragement, the support of my friends and parents, and some good old fashioned soul searching, I decided that I shouldn’t let either money or my age stop me from what could be the most rewarding pursuit of my life.

 To say that I’m anything less than terrified would be a lie.
 I’m terrified of everything: the debt, the difficulty of the work; being thrown back into student life; studying the sciences, which don’t come naturally to me, rather than the humanities, which do; leaving an industry that has nurtured me; sleep deprivation; commitment to a thirteen year education; the prospect of trying to have and raise a child in my thirties as I also battle med school and residency; and oh, did I mention the debt?
 It all terrifies me, and on a bad night lately it’s not unheard of for me to anxiously send out a desperate text message or email to a friend or two, asking him or her to remind me why I’m doing what I’m doing.
 (And they always do—thanks guys.)
 I’m so, so scared of what lies ahead.